balderdashy/sails-docs/reference/Configuration/sails.config.http.md

 module.exports.express = {

   // customMiddleware allows you to inject a piece of middleware before each requeset
-  // Worth noting that this **only applies to HTTP requests**-- while most parts of Sails work for both
+  // Worth noting that this **only applies to HTTP requests**- while most parts of Sails work for both
   // HTTP and sockets, and most Express/Connect middleware should work without a problem for both using
   // Sails' built-in interpreter, this configuration exists mainly to allow direct access to the Express
   // middleware chain.